GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 GMT relies on external tools to translate geospatial files such as shapefiles into a format we can read.
-The tool **ogr2ogr** in the GDAL package can do such translations and preserve the aspatial metadata via a new OGR/GMT format specification (See Appendix `P. The GMT Vector Data Format for OGR Compatibility`_).
+The tool **ogr2ogr** in the GDAL package can do such translations and preserve the aspatial metadata via a new OGR/GMT format specification (See Chapter `The GMT Vector Data Format for OGR Compatibility`_).
 For this to be useful we need a mechanism to associate certain metadata values with required input and output columns expected by GMT programs.
 The **-a** option allows you to supply one or more comma-separated associations